lyudoGO/SoftUni/C-Sharp-OOP/01-Defining-Classes/README.md

 Problem 5.**BitArray
 Write a class BitArray that holds a bit sequence of integer numbers.
 It should support bit arrays of size between 1 and 100 000 bits.
 The number of bits is assigned when initializing the object.
 The class should support bit indexation (accessing and changing any bit at any position – e.g. num[2] = 0, num[867] = 1, etc.)
 •	Override ToString() to print the number in decimal format.
 For example, we can create a BitArray object num with 8 bits (bits are 0 by default).
 We change the bit at position 7 to have a value of 1 (num[7] = 1) and print it on the console.
 The result is 128.
 Tips: Write your own algorithm for binary-to-decimal conversion.
 Encapsulate all fields.
 Throw proper exceptions in case of improper input data or indexes, with descriptive messages.

 Problem 6.Namespaces
 Design a group of classes to work with geometric figures.
 Put them into namespaces.
 You do not to implement the classes, just create them and put them into namespaces.
+Namespace Geometry.
-Namespace Geometry.Geometry2D holds classes:
+Geometry2D holds classes:
 •	Point2D
 •	Figure2D
 •	Square
 •	Rectangle
 •	Polygon
 •	Circle
 •	Ellipse
 •	DistanceCalculator2D
 Namespace Geometry.Geometry3D holds classes:
 •	Point3D
 •	Path3D
 •	DistanceCalculator3D
 Namespace Geometry.Storage holds classes:
 •	GeometryXMLStorage
 •	GeometryBinaryStorage
 •	GeometrySVGStorage
 Namespace Geometry.UI holds classes:
 •	Screen2D
 •	Screen3D